 This document describes the ideal settings for a packet capture.
-For information about packet capture limitations and how to capture or download a packet, refer to Working with Packet Capture.
+For information about how to capture a packet, download, or limitations, see Working with Packet Capture.

 Host IP address

-List up to two IP addresses.
-If possible, use the host IP addresses against termination points that are terminating a single call.
+Up to two IP addresses can be configured.
+If possible, the host IP addresses should be used against termination points that are only terminating a single call.

 The Packet Capture feature is intended for short duration packet captures.
 For that reason, a maximum duration of 120 minutes (2 hours) is permitted.

-The packet time-stamps ("Time" field in Wireshark) of media packets in a packet capture may display as large negative numbers that seem incorrect.
+The packet time-stamps ("Time" field in Wireshark) of media packets in a packet capture may appear wrong, as large negative numbers.
 However, the ordering of the media packets based on packet numbers ("No." field in Wireshark) will be correct.